 I was already in face-to-face counseling then, but it wasn't as helpful as it could be for several reasons.
 Traveling to it was a pain, and sometimes when I got there, it wasn't beneficial anyway because I felt fine.
 I have this thing where I can't remember what it's like to be depressed or anxious when I feel fine, so when my therapist asked me to describe it, I was always at a loss.

-BetterHelp was a huge improvement on that because I could talk to a licensed counselor in real-time when I wasn't feeling well.
-Doing this allowed me to address a lot of issues I hadn't been able to remember before, as well as allow me to identify my triggers with the help of my counselor.
+BetterHelp was a huge improvement because I could talk to a licensed counselor in real time when I wasn't feeling well.
+Doing this allowed me to address many issues I hadn't been able to remember before and identify my triggers with the help of my counselor.

-By the time I got to Dr. Clark, I was feeling pretty well, so I wanted to focus on alleviating the panic episodes that used to randomly strike me.
-We worked through that a bit, but what was really groundbreaking was when he helped me see that my extreme guilt surrounding the sexual abuse case didn't make sense.
-He helped me come up with a metaphor that I used to see my situation clearly whenever I felt guilty, and that just fixed up the rest of what was wrong with me.
+By the time I got to Dr. Clark, I was feeling pretty well, so I wanted to focus on alleviating the panic episodes that used to strike me randomly.
+We worked through that a bit, but what was groundbreaking was when he helped me see that my extreme guilt surrounding the sexual abuse case didn't make sense.
+He helped me develop a metaphor that I used to see my situation clearly whenever I felt guilty, and that just fixed up the rest of what was wrong with me.

 At that point, I stopped using BetterHelp because I simply didn't need it anymore.
-I was feeling well - more than I have my entire life, despite the court case going on around me.
+Despite the court case around me, I felt better than I have my entire life.
 It was the best possible reason to quit.

 What BetterHelp has created is amazing.
 I've recommended it to many people and even bought a few months for several of my friends who were going through a lot but never got help.

 Using an app is so easy that there's no excuse not to get help if you need it—and I think that's what makes BetterHelp so great.
 People who didn't have counseling before because of stigma or time could safely get on BetterHelp and get treatment.
 A lot of people have a hard time believing they need help.